Infinite-Nomic/Infinite-Nomic/rules.md

 # Rule 47
 Habitations under revolt cannot be added to or removed from baronies, used to form baronies, converted into cities, or traded.

+# Rule 48
+When a player makes their first proposal in a day, that player earns 5 IP and the Monarch earns 1 IP